 Standards for Remote Access

-Before accessing Middlebury College's network remotely, either via dial-up or Virtual Private Network (VPN), users must ensure that the computer they are using to connect to the Middlebury network is clean of all spyware, malware and viruses, whose existence can be the most direct way of compromising network security and passwords.
+Before accessing Middlebury College's network remotely, using a Virtual Private Network (VPN) connection, users must ensure that the computer they are using to connect to the Middlebury network is clean of all spyware, malware and viruses, whose existence can be the most direct way of compromising network security and passwords.
 If spyware, malware or viruses are seen emanating from a computer that is remotely connected, the user's account will be locked until the password is changed and the user's remote access permissions will be revoked until their computer is serviced.

 Automated network management and remediation